q3769/conseq4j/README.md

   The [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html) instance(s) subsequently
   returned by the executor, though, is still cancellable.
 In general, the hash collision may not be an issue for those workloads that are asynchronous and focused on overall through-put, but is something to be aware of.
-- The default concurrency is 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--), which ever is larger:
+- The default concurrency is either 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--), which ever is larger:
   ```jshelllanguage